Health

 Female pattern baldness vs. losing hair due to stress

 Although stress can cause female hair loss, thinning hair in women due to stress is not the same as female pattern baldness.
-Also known as androgenic alopecia, female pattern baldness is a type of hormonal hair loss.
-Medical experts don't know why but some women have hereditary hair loss that may be due to hormonal changes after menopause.
+Also known as androgenic alopecia, female pattern baldness is a hereditary condition that is most commonly seen after menopause.
 When hormone levels change after menopause or due to a medical condition, it may trigger hair thinning and excessive shedding.

 Female pattern baldness usually develops in a noticeable pattern.
 It starts in a straight line in the middle of the head, running from the forehead to the back of the scalp.
 Then, it progresses outward.
 In most cases, hair loss from female pattern baldness is gradual.
 Hair loss due to telogen effluvium is usually much more sudden and normally happens all over the head rather than in a specific pattern.